helsing72/ops/Doc/RequestReply.md

 This is what you need to do to create a simple request/reply case where a requester can request a Hello message:

-Create two Data classes in IDL, one for the request and one for the reply, notice that to mark an IDL class as a request or a reply, you extend the OPS core classes ops.Request and ops.Reply directly from your IDL
+Create two Data classes in IDL, one for the request and one for the reply, notice that to mark an IDL class as a request or a reply, you extend the OPS core classes ops.Request and ops.Reply directly from your IDL.

 ```
 package hello;